softservedata/devopsjen/README.md

                         // Run only the **RestIT** integration test in the **test** phase of ["maven"](https://maven.apache.org/surefire/maven-surefire-plugin/examples/single-test.html)
                     }
                 }
-            // End of  in parallel stages
+            // End of parallel stages
         }
     }
 }